vectorgrp/sil-kit-adapters-tap/README.md

 If not already existent on your system you should also download a SIL Kit Release directly from [Vector SIL Kit Releases](https://github.com/vectorgrp/sil-kit/releases).
 You will need this for being able to start a sil-kit-registry.

 ## Install the SilKitAdapterTap (optional)
+Be aware that SIL Kit itself also needs to be installed to run the adapter.

-If you call the following command (can be done for self build and pre build package after cmake configure) ``SilKitAdapterTap`` can be called from everywhere without defining a path:
+Run the following command to install the SilKitAdapterTap (can be done for self build and pre build package after cmake configure):

+### Linux installation

     sudo cmake --build build --target install

+**Note:** After installing the adapter on Linux, the following command  ``SilKitAdapterTap`` can be called from everywhere without defining a path.
 The default installation path will be ``/usr/local/bin``.

-Be aware that SIL Kit itself also needs to be installed to make this work.
+### Windows installation

+    cmake --build build --target install --config Release

+**Note 1:** Elevated rights are needed to install the adapter under its default location.
+This can be achieved by running the command in a PowerShell opened as administrator.

+**Note 2:** The default installation path will be ``C:\Program Files\Vector SIL Kit Adapters TAP <TAP_ADAPTER_VERSION>``, with <TAP_ADAPTER_VERSION> as the version of the TAP adapter you install.
+Depending on your system this default path can be ``Program Files (x86)``.

 ## Run the SilKitAdapterTap
-This application allows the user to attach a TAP device of any Linux system to the Vector SIL Kit.
+This application allows the user to attach a TAP device of a Linux or Windows system to the Vector SIL Kit.

 Before you start the adapter there always needs to be a sil-kit-registry running already.
 Start it e.g. like this:

-    ./path/to/SilKit-x.y.z-$platform/SilKit/bin/sil-kit-registry --listen-uri 'silkit://0.0.0.0:8501'
+    /path/to/SilKit-x.y.z-$platform/SilKit/bin/sil-kit-registry --listen-uri 'silkit://0.0.0.0:8501'

 It is also necessary that the TAP device exists before the ``SilKitAdapterTap`` is started.

 **Hint:** If your TAP device has been created by a third party application (you want the SIL Kit to connect to) it is possible that this TAP device resource is 'flagged' as busy/blocked.
-In this case you just can create another TAP device for usage with the ``SilKitAdapterTap`` by yourself and bridge (``brctl``) it with the TAP device of your third party application.
+In this case you just can create another TAP device for usage with the ``SilKitAdapterTap`` by yourself and bridge (``brctl`` on Linux, ``netsh bridge`` on Windows) it with the TAP device of your third party application.

 The application *optionally* takes the following command line arguments (default between curly braces):